Amla Juice Recipe: Fresh, Preserved & Mixed — 3 Methods

 How long does homemade amla juice last?

 Fresh (blender): drink within 30 minutes.
 Preserved (boiled + lemon): 5-7 days refrigerated in glass.
-Cold pressed +.
-Lemon: 3-4 days refrigerated in glass.
-If it smells fermented, tastes fizzy, or changes colour significantly, discard it.
+Cold pressed + lemon: 3-4 days refrigerated in glass.
+If it smells fermented, discard it.
+If it tastes fizzy, throw it away.
+If it changes colour significantly, discard it.

 Can I use dried amla for juice?

-Yes, but it is inferior to fresh.
-Soak dried amla in water overnight (8-10 hours).
-Blend the soaked amla with.
-The soaking water.
-The vitamin C content will be much lower than fresh amla — drying destroys 40-60% of vitamin C.
+Yes, but it is not as good as fresh.
+Soak dried amla in water overnight.
+This takes 8-10 hours.
+Blend the soaked amla with the soaking water.
+Fresh amla has much more vitamin C. Drying destroys 40-60% of vitamin C.

 Why does my amla juice taste bitter?